COMCIFS/dREL/annotated-grammar.rst

 2. Subscriptions can now include lists of embedded assignments of the form ``.id = <value>``.
 This is part of an update to allow multi-key categories.

-Note that this file is laid out to allow automatic production of the Lark parser.
+The dREL grammar is designed to nudge dREL authors into prioritising readability of the code.
+Although there are several places where newlines would not introduce ambiguity, newlines are generally only allowed in places where they do not unduly split up phrases.
+So, for example, newlines are acceptable immediately after opening brackets and before closing brackets, but are not acceptable at other points in expressions.

 The EBNF used here differs from the ISO standard as follows:

 1. Sequences of characters may be denoted by strings
 2. The expression separator is a space, not a comma
 3. Character ranges may be included in tokens to save space
 4. Regular expressions are used to create tokens.

-Postprocessing of this file changes '=' to ':' in productions and removes trailing semicolons.
+Postprocessing of this file changes '=' to ':' in productions and removes trailing semicolons in order to be processed through the Lark parser.

 TODO: include whitespace.
 Whitespace in only significant where it is necessary to disambiguate productions.